Edoardo Duca: Club career

 Born in Milan, Duca was formed as a footballer in AlbinoLeffe youth sector.
 He played three Serie D seasons for Grumellese Calcio and one with OltrepòVoghera.

 On 13 December 2018, he joined Serie D club Modena.
 Modena won the promotion this season, and Duca made his Serie C debut on 9 September 2019 against Calcio Padova.

 On 16 January 2020, he was loaned to Pergolettese for a year.

+On 2 September 2025, Duca signed a two-year contract with Juve Stabia in Serie B.